giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

 end
 ```

-This lame makes sure we are running the match using the keychain we defined in fastlane.sh and also passes the SYSTEM_ACCESSTOKEN so that the fastlene can access the git repo from the ci machine.
+This lame makes sure we are running the match using the keychain we defined in fastlane.sh and also passes the SYSTEM_ACCESSTOKEN so that the Fastlane can access the git repo from the ci machine.

 Now it's time to YAML (https://noyaml.com but yeah, better than using the classic UI from DevOps)